Associate Justice of the Supreme Court of the Philippines: Becoming chief justice

 Only two persons appointed as Chief Justice had not previously served as Associate Justices.
 These were Cayetano Arellano, the first Chief Justice, and Jose Yulo, the former Speaker of the House of Representatives who was appointed as Chief Justice during the Japanese period.
 All other Chief Justices, except for Victorino Mapa, were incumbent Associate Justices at the time of their appointment as Chief Justice.
 Mapa had served as Associate Justice from 1901 to 1913, when he was appointed as Secretary of Justice.
 Mapa would be appointed as Chief Justice in 1920.

 Another tradition, though less stringently observed, was that the most senior Associate Justice would be appointed as Chief Justice upon a permanent vacancy to that post.
 Deviations from this tradition, especially in recent years, have caused some controversy.
 Senior Associate Justice Claudio Teehankee, who had emerged as a fervent critic of Ferdinand Marcos, was twice bypassed for Chief Justice by Marcos.
 More recently, in 2005, the appointment of Artemio Panganiban as Chief Justice over Senior Associate Justice Reynato Puno was also the subject of some controversy.
 Puno was eventually appointed as Chief Justice in 2006.
 Another contender for Chief Justice in 2006 was Senator Miriam Defensor Santiago.
 Had Santiago been appointed Chief Justice, she would have been the first person since Jose Yulo in 1942 to have been appointed Chief without serving as Associate Justice.
 When Justice Renato Corona assumed as Chief Justice on May 17, 2010, the most senior Associate Justice was Antonio Carpio, who was appointed to the Court in October 2001, 6 months before Corona's own appointment.

 List of associate justices

 Living former associate justices

-The most recent death of a former justice was that of Antonio Nachura, who died on March 13, 2022, aged 80 years, 273 days.
+The most recent death of a former justice was that of Romeo J. Callejo, Sr., who died on September 19, 2023, aged 86 years, 144 days.